 Experts in the Tumbling Process

 Barrel finishing, also known as barrel tumbling, improves surfaces by rotating a mixture of parts, media, and compounds in a specially designed barrel, creating friction as the parts tumble against each other and other materials.
 This flexible process can utilize abrasives for more aggressive, heavy cutting or to remove tool marks and flash, smooth rough surfaces, or form radii; polishing media can be used for producing a shiny surface.
 The method is widely used to remove heavy burrs, round off edges, or create safe edges on stampings, and can even be used to remove the flashing from laser processes.

-Metal Cutting is an expert in determining the proper barrel parameters to achieve the desired results — from slower RPM for large or delicate parts to higher velocity for burnishing — as well as calculating the correct capacity and utilizing the best techniques to meet high volume production goals while protecting the parts being processed.
-We know how to choose the best media, which can act as cushioning, preventing parts from damaging each other, and serve as a carrier for abrasives and other compounds.
-We are also well versed in both wet tumbling, which is used primarily for removal of excess material, and dry tumbling, which is used for a full range of surface treatments, including polishing.
+Metal Cutting is an expert in determining the proper barrel parameters to achieve the desired results — from slower RPM for large or delicate parts to higher velocity for burnishing — as well as calculating the correct capacity and utilizing the best techniques to meet high-volume production goals while protecting the parts being processed.
+We know how to choose the best media, which can act as cushioning to prevent parts from damaging each other and also serve as a carrier for abrasives and other compounds.
+We are well versed in both wet tumbling, which is used primarily for removal of excess material, and dry tumbling, which is used for a full range of surface treatments, including polishing.

 Barrel Finishing Tailored to Your Application